-Personal data collected from the data subject for registration, in the user account, or for requests for access, orders of archival items, and accesses to archival items, are required for being able to access archival items according to the applicable archival law.
+Personal data collected from the data subject for registration, in the user account, or for requests for access or access forms, orders of archival items, and accesses to archival items, are required for being able to access archival items according to the applicable archival law.
 There is no legal obligation to provide such data.
 Failure to provide the data will usually make it impossible to gain access to archival material.

 The recipient of the collected data is either the provider of the application or the particular archives.
 The subsection "User data" above explains in detail who has access to which data.

 If the data are not obtained from the data subject, the archives will collect the data from its own findings in order to document approvals for access, granting of approvals and authorisations, as well as issuing of archival items.

 It is necessary to store personal data of archival employees together with their assigned roles and authorisations in order to be able to reproduce the statutory duties in the system.
 The employees can only access those personal data that are in their range of authorisation.
 Storing personal data of employees is required for conducting internal organisational functions and it is therefore admissible.
 The data cannot be used for unlawful behaviour or performance monitoring.
-The name of an employee is only linked to an action when the employee approves or dismisses a request for access or an access form in order to grant, extend, or refuse an approval, or to issue conditions or add notes.
+The name of an employee is only linked to an action when the employee makes entries in a request for access or an access form in order to grant, extend, or refuse an approval, or to issue conditions or add notes.